GitDataAI/.github/profile/README.md

 We take the unique composable modular approach to build the entire MLOps platform:
 1. JZFS / JZDB: Git-like version control filesystem and database for data lineage tracking.
 2. JZFlow: Parallelized processing of multi-stage, language-agnostic pipelines with data versioning.
+3. JZConsole: Intuitive visualization of directed acyclic graph (DAG) and aids with debugging and reproducibility.

 GitData.AI delivers the ultimate CI/CD/CT engine for MLOps.